Instructions to Authors

 Publication fee

-Please note that for articles submitted and accepted after 1 January 2023, authors are required to pay a publication fee of €300/$300.
+When an article is accepted for publication, authors are required to pay a publication fee of €300/$300.
 Publication fees do not apply to feature solicited articles, book reviews and letters to the editor.

 A waiver request for the publication fee should be submitted before the initial submission of a paper.
 Please send your title, abstract, keyword list and author list including affiliations to the Editor-in-Chief, Karen Jacobs (kjacobs@bu.edu), along with your motivation for the waiver.
 Your request will be evaluated.
 Waivers are available for corresponding authors from low-income countries as identified by the Hinari Project (https://www.research4life.org/access/eligibility/).